mes

 Process as data, compliance by enforcement

 Seal treats your manufacturing process as structured data.
-A batch record isn't a form to fill out—it's a workflow to execute.
+A batch record isn't a form to fill out.
+It's a workflow to execute.
 Each step knows what inputs it needs, what outputs it produces, what equipment it uses, and what parameters must be within range.
-When an operator executes a step, they're not filling in a blank field—they're interacting with the process itself.
+When an operator executes a step, they're not filling in a blank field.
+They're interacting with the process itself.
 The system knows what should happen and guides them through it.
 Parameters are captured from connected equipment, not typed in.
 Material lot numbers are scanned, not written.
 Calculations are performed automatically, not done on calculators and transcribed.

 This structure enables something paper can never do: enforcement.
 An operator cannot proceed if a value is out of specification.
 They cannot use expired materials.
 They cannot skip a required verification.
 The compliance controls are built into the process, not enforced through review after the fact.